jflash49/capstone/README.md

   some of the systems features have yet to be fine tuned, however many of the basic features are operational.
   The follwing features will cause problems when being accessed.

- -User Create Page (user roles causing an issue) -Document Uploads and Edit Page (all documents retain the extension 'initial' regardless of document type) -The Quiz component
+ - User Create Page (user roles causing an issue)
+ - Document Uploads and Edit Page (all documents retain the extension 'initial' regardless of document type)
+ - The Quiz component
- -Downloading template to PDF (Images may not appear on document) These features are currently being developed and debugged.
+ - Downloading template to PDF (Images may not appear on document) These features are currently being developed and debugged.